KamlesP/KamlesP.github.io/_posts/2022-11-16-Article-Shares-Prediction-News-Popularity-Dataset.md

 For boosting, we used a tune grid params to get best value for number of trees, depth for a constant shrinkage paramter.

 ## R Markdown Automation
 Automation part of this project can be cosnidered as the key component.
-Building model for one data channel and extending same of all other data channel is accquired by using powerful R markdonw
+Building model for one data channel and extending same of all other data channel is accquired by using powerful R markdonw.

 All analysis can be found here: